|

 I will be the first to admit… The rewards from publishing this blog and my book are more positive than anything I have ever experienced before.

-Actually, it is a privilege to help patients and their caregivers through their heart valve surgery experience.
+Actually, it is a privilege to help patients and their caregivers through their heart valve repair or valve replacement surgery experience.

 Debbie Hurd - Heart Valve Surgery Patient